 Active Research Projects:

-- Cyber-Physical Security and Resilience via Energy Audit If cyber networks are viewed as the nervous system of infrastructures, then energy networks can be said as the circulatory system of infrastructures.
+- Cyber-Physical Security and Resilience via Auditing Cyber and Energy Signals If cyber networks are viewed as the nervous system of infrastructures, then energy networks can be said as the circulatory system of infrastructures.
 Today, almost everything (such as home appliances, industrial machines, data centers and electrified transportation) is connected with energy networks and draws energy from it.
 To date, much attention has been paid to data and information in cyber networks, but little attention has been paid to the information embedded in raw electrical waveforms and signals in energy networks.
 The meter and PMU data used by power engineering are basically a summary of raw waveform data in a time period.
 There are much more to be explored from raw electrical waveforms and signals of energy networks.

 - Smart Connected Systems for Health Assessment and Assistance This research theme creates new smart connected IoT systems for health assessment and assistance.
 The purpose of this research is to connect Data, People and Systems in a variety of areas of value to health, such as networking, pervasive computing, advanced analytics, sensor integration, privacy and security, modeling of socio-behavioral and cognitive processes and system and process modeling.
 Effective solutions must satisfy a multitude of constraints arising from clinical/medical needs, barriers to change, heterogeneity of data, semantic mismatch and limitations of current cyber-physical systems and an aging population.
 Such solutions demand multidisciplinary teams to address issues ranging from fundamental science and engineering to medical and public health practice.